profile picture

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-Note: While this amount is probably the best indication of what a house is worth, it may not be the final sales price.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Appraisal Service of Idaho will help you attain the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Appraisal Service of Idaho will help you attain the most accurate property value, so you can make wise real estate decisions.